 Another friend and I are regular movie-goers (once a week) and we do find opportunities to discuss movies with other movie-goers.
 However I’ve read several articles about the demise of movie houses.
 Future generations may just see movies on their computers or TV screens…alone.

 So what is the solution to all this alone-ness?
 For many households, the semi-solution is a warm body next to the TV watcher in the form of a dog or cat.
-The animals like our warm bodies and don’t care what we are watching.
+The animals like our proximity and don’t care what we are watching.
 Or, we leave the TV and go to local spots featuring live entertainment and among audience members we can share our reactions.

 But wait a minute: There is an exception to all this.
 It is home-town sports which sports lovers can watch and talk about.
 Or it is today’s world-wide activity: the Super Bowl.
 Advertisers pay millions to advertise on the Super Bowl, even watched by non-sports-fans — often with other people at parties, sports books, bars, Army bases, etc. Those who watch will find others who watched and can talk about the game, even across country (or countries) the next day.